The-Unleashed-Club/openMind/README.md

 ## How we built it
 - We set react native project with expo CLI.
-- WE done authentication using Firebase.
+- We did authentication using Firebase.
 - We integrated OpenAI API to generate the responses.

 # Contribution Guidelines